RIBTAS007/Ribtas007.github.io/aboutme.md

 <p class="about-text">
   <span class="fa fa-briefcase about-icon"></span>
-	Presently volunteering as a team member for both Jamshedpur chapter and Education Outreach Program at  <a href="https://www.girlscript.tech/home">GirlScript Foundation</a>
+	Presently volunteering as a team member for the Education Outreach Program and the Jamshedpur chapter at <a href="https://www.girlscript.tech/home">GirlScript Foundation</a>
 </p>

 <p class="about-text">
   <span class="fa fa-briefcase about-icon"></span>
-	Mentored for two courses in the Education Outreach Program powered by <a href="https://www.girlscript.tech/home">GirlScript Foundation</a> .
+	Mentored for two courses in the Education Outreach Program powered by <a href="https://www.girlscript.tech/home">GirlScript Foundation</a>.
 Check them out by clicking the link given below
 </p>

 <p class="about-text">